Cloud-based field service softwareOur blog Field Service Management Field service trends: What to expect, how to respond

 “NASA uses a data-based service provided by Siemens to perform predictive maintenance on the cooling systems at Edwards Air Force Base in California,” writes McKinsey.

 “Sensors measure vibration and speed for fans, pumps, air handlers, and cooling towers, which are evaluated by Siemens with automated algorithms supported by data analysts.
-NASA receives automatic notifications of any significant status change of an asset, so that it can take appropriate action.”
+NASA receives automatic notifications of any significant status change of an asset so that it can take appropriate action.”

 Streamlined interactions

-Over the last few years, peoples’ lives have shifted due to the pandemic.
+Over the last few years, people’ lives have shifted due to the pandemic.
 There’s a need for mobile tools that provide additional safety protocols for when field techs work directly with customers.
 This includes repeat visits to the same site due to work not being done correctly in the first place.

 “Many customers are less interested in returning to the service standards from before the pandemic,” explains an article in TechTarget.